msilabs/bkash/README.md

 php artisan serve
 ```

-To get create-payment data visit `/bkash-sandbox-validation/create-payment` url
+To validate create-payment visit `/bkash-sandbox-validation/create-payment` url

 ```
 http://127.0.0.1:8000/bkash-sandbox-validation/create-payment
 ```

-To get execute-payment data visit `/bkash-sandbox-validation/execute-payment` url
+To validate execute-payment visit `/bkash-sandbox-validation/execute-payment` url

 ```
 http://127.0.0.1:8000/bkash-sandbox-validation/execute-payment
 ```

+for multiple account see this: [Multiple Account](#multiple-account)

-## Uses
+## Usage

-included BkashPayment trait in your controller. like:
+Include the BkashPayment trait in your controller:

 ```
 use Msilabs\Bkash\BkashPayment;